- The World

 Government and Society

 The Federation is an authoritarian regime governed by the Senate that resides on Tanaris.
 The Senate presides over other planets and solar systems, each governed by its representatives.
 The government controls all aspects of its citizens’ lives, including the food they eat, the books they read, the outfits they wear, and even their daily activities.
 The Federation citizens happily snitch on their neighbors when the latter deviate from the norms.
 However, not all Federation citizens are comfortable with these strict regulations.
-But any dissenting voices within the society risk being accused of spying for the Dominion and imprisoned.
+But any dissenting voices within the society risk being accused of collaborating with pirates and imprisoned.

 Goals and Activities